BonnusLabs/BonnusV3SDK/README.md

 ## INITIALIZE THE SDK

 The initialize method of the SDK starts the flow of the API. <br/><br/>
-_Warning: this method must be called only once an not every app session, to check if the method should be called, refer to __getUserId__ instructions_
+_Warning: this method must be called only once and not in every app session, to check if the method should be called, refer to __getUserId__ instructions_

 ```java
   Bonnus.getInstance().requestInitialize(